Call Us

 What Happens If A Torn Meniscus Is Left Untreated?

 Leaving a meniscus tear untreated can lead to complications, especially in active individuals or those with severe symptoms.
-Potential outcomes include:
+Potential outcomes include the following.
+Early intervention is key to restoring joint function and preventing long-term damage.

-- Worsening Of The Tear: Continued use of the knee can enlarge the tear.
+Continued use of the knee can enlarge the tear.

-- Chronic Pain: Persistent inflammation and mechanical symptoms can become long-term issues.
+Persistent inflammation and mechanical symptoms can become long-term issues.

-- Joint Instability: Inadequate support from the torn meniscus may lead to falls or further injuries.
+Inadequate support from the torn meniscus may lead to falls or further injuries.

-- Reduced Mobility: Decreased function can impact quality of life and physical independence.
+Decreased function can impact quality of life and physical independence.

 Our Approach To A Torn Meniscus

 A torn meniscus can be a persistent and painful condition that prevents you from doing the activities you love.
-This may impact mobility, work, hobbies, and even emotional well-being, making everyday tasks more challenging.
+This may impact mobility, work, hobbies, and even emotional well-being, making everyday tasks more challenging

-Take the next step to schedule your evaluation today.
+Take the next step to schedule your evaluation today

 At Compass Pain and Wellness, the first treatment step will always be a detailed evaluation with your doctor to give you the answers you need.
 Next, our team will build a plan of care tailored to your specific pathology.
 This may involve advanced medical treatments as well as supportive therapies to address all aspects of your symptoms.